lzlgboy/websockets/README.rst

-To deal with a proxy requiring NTLM authentication, only when NTLM authentication is needed, you can catch the 407 "Proxy Authentication Required" exception and do the NTLM authentication only then, to get the value to use for proxy_headers
+To deal with a proxy requiring NTLM authentication, only when NTLM authentication is needed, you can catch the 407 "Proxy Authentication Required" exception and do the NTLM authentication to get the value to use for proxy_headers

 .. code:: python